uyuni-project/uyuni/containers/doc/README.md

 ### Kubernetes specific configuration

-The `uyuniadm install` command comes with parameters and thus configuration values for advanced helm chart configuration.
+The `mgradm install` command comes with parameters and thus configuration values for advanced helm chart configuration.
 To pass additional values to the Uyuni helm chart at installation time, use the `--helm-uyuni-values chart-values.yaml` parameter or a configuration like the following:

 ```